 Our staff recognise that all children in their care are unique.
 We take time to make sure we know all our children well and strive to ensure that the needs of each individual child are met.
 Every child has access to a broad and balanced curriculum, enriched with a variety of hands on learning activities in our beautiful school grounds and surrounding area.

 We use a graduated response to meet the needs of our pupils, founded on the principle of high quality, inclusive classroom teaching as the foundation of our support for every child.
 To achieve this, we use the mainstream core standards to guide the planning of our provision in each class.

 For a Parent guide to the mainstream core standards please click the link below.

 More information about the support that we offer for pupils with special educational needs and disabilities (SEND) can be found in our SEND policy.
 This document sets out the school’s systems for identification, assessment, supporting, monitoring, reviewing and evaluating provision for pupils with SEND.

-Please click the link below to view our policy.
+Please click the link at the top of the page to view our policy.